Social Services and Healthcare

 The Foundation Apprenticeship (FA) in Social Services and Healthcare is for pupils in S5 and S6.
 Pupils will complete a National Progression Award (NPA) at SCQF Level 6 in Social Services and Healthcare.

-They also complete the four Mandatory Units of the SVQ2 Social Services and Healthcare.
-The NPA provides knowledge and an introduction to the skills that will help pupils to apply this knowledge and complete the SVQ units.
+You will complete Mandatory Units of the SVQ2 Social Services and Healthcare.
+The NPA provides knowledge and an introduction to the skills that will help you to apply this knowledge and complete the SVQ units.

 In year 2, you will have the opportunity to undertake a work placement to get real hands-on experience.
 Placements can include: Physiotherapy; Occupational Therapy; Nursing and Radiography; and Social Care.